Mercia25/Week-1--Intro-HTML-CSS/README.md

 Source element ( <source> ): The source element is used inside the picture, audio, and video elements to provide multiple source files for the media content, allowing the browser to choose the best one based on the user's device and network conditions.
 The required src attribute specifies the source file, and the type attribute specifies the MIME type of the source file.
 Media attribute: The media attribute is used on the link, source, and style elements to specify the media query for each resource, allowing the browser to choose the best resource based on the user's device and media features.
 For example, media="(min-width: 600px)" specifies that the resource should be used when the viewport is at least 600 pixels wide.

-WEEK 2 NOTES✔😊
-UNIT 5-  Working with Graphics and Images

 📸📸📸Images

 📸When we want to add an image to a webpage, we use the image element, which is simply written as IMG.